Kåre Ingebrigtsen

 Kåre Hedley Ingebrigtsen (born 11 November 1965) is a Norwegian professional football manager, executive and former player, who played as a midfielder.
-He currently serves as the manager of Ranheim.
+He last served as the manager of Ranheim.

 Ingebrigtsen was nicknamed "Bruttern" ("the brother") during his career at Rosenborg, which was coined by friend and former teammate Jahn Ivar Jakobsen.

 Club career

 Ingebrigtsen played for Rosenborg, Lillestrøm, Manchester City, Strømsgodset, Byåsen and Malvik.

-He made 17 appearances for Manchester City, scoring three goals, all of them in an FA Cup match against Leicester City on 8 January 1994.
+He made 15 appearances for Manchester City, scoring three goals, all of them in an FA Cup match against Leicester City on 8 January 1994.

 International career

 Ingebrigtsen earned 23 caps for Norway.
 He netted on his debut on 7 November 1990 in a 3–1 friendly away victory over Tunisia.

 Managerial career

 In December 2004, Ingebrigtsen took charge of Rosenborg youth side.
 He became the manager of 2. divisjon side Ranheim in September 2006, before returning to Rosenborg in October 2007, where he acted as an assistant.